SnowCheetos/AutoMoonBot/docs/CONTRIBUTING.md

 ## Help Implement Incomplete Features

 At this stage, many features are either incomplete or sub-optimal.
+Contribution in this category is highly appreciated.
+Check out [`FEATURES`](docs/FEATURES.md) for more information.

 ## Brand New Features